All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Reducing Adipose Tissue Inflammation

-GHK-Cu suppresses IL-6, TNF-alpha, and other inflammatory cytokines that are elevated in excess adipose tissue.
+GHK-Cu suppresses IL-6, TNF-alpha, and other inflammatory cytokines that are improved in excess adipose tissue.
 By reducing this inflammatory burden, GHK-Cu may help improve insulin sensitivity and reduce the metabolic dysfunction that promotes fat storage.

 Gene Expression and Lipid Metabolism